-Asking the locals in and of itself is an art because you have to ask the right locals.
+Asking the locals is an art in and of itself, because you have to ask the right locals.
 Your best resource is the people at your accommodation: meaning your Airbnb host or the people working at the hotel.
 If you’re staying at a hotel, don’t ask the front desk.
 They almost always recommend restaurants that are popular with tourists.
 Instead, ask the doormen, cleaning staff or even the room service people.
-Pretty much anyone that isn’t the front desk will give you good recommendations.
+Pretty much anyone that isn’t at the front desk will give you good recommendations.
 I’ve never had much luck with suggestions from the front desk, but it’s always worth a shot if you’re desperate.

 Most taxi drivers know the city like the back of their hands and can give you great insight on local hole-in-the-wall places.
 Just make sure you emphasize that you want them to take you to their favorites spots, not the spots they think you’ll like.
 I’ve had great success with this in both Indonesia and Egypt, and ate at spots I would have never found otherwise.

 And when none of the above options work, and you’re still looking desperately for the best food while traveling somewhere, just go find a place that looks crowded or has a long line.
-Chances are high that it’s popular for a reason.
+Chances are that it’s popular for a reason.
 Nobody stands in line for bad food.